Taxation in Morocco: Taxable gross income (TGI)

 Taxes in Morocco depend on taxable gross income.
 Indeed, being made up of the total amount of salaries and wages received, as well as all the benefits in cash or in kind granted in addition to the salary.

 Net taxable income (NTI)

 Net taxable income (NTI) is deducted from the gross taxable income (TGI):

 A lump sum for expenses inherent to the profession.
 This amount amounts to 20% of the gross taxable income (except special cases, such as journalists, miners, merchant marine crew, etc.) with a ceiling of 30,000 MAD.

 Tax level in Morocco compared to other African countries

-Morocco is on the third step of the tax pressure podium in Africa.
-According to the OECD (Organization for Economic Co-operation and Development), tax revenues including taxes and social contributions accounted for 26.4% of GDP in Morocco in 2016, which was the third highest ratio after Tunisia (29.4%) and South Africa (28.6%).
-Moreover, the tax pressure is still high in Morocco.
+According to the OECD's Revenue Statistics in Africa 2018, Morocco’s tax-to-GDP ratio, including social security contributions, amounted to 26.4% in 2016.
+One of the highest ratios, following Tunisia (29.4%) and South Africa (28.6%).

-A figure up just under half a point from 2015 (26.1% of GDP), when Morocco was already second in the ranking after Tunisia (30.3%).
-However, according to this 2018 edition of the OECD's Revenue Statistics in Africa, Morocco's tax-to-GDP ratio remains lower than the Organization for Economic Co-operation and Development Organization average (OECD-34.3%-).
+This represents an increase of just under half a percentage point from 2015 (26.1% of GDP), when Morocco was second after Tunisia (30.3%).
+However, Morocco’s tax-to-GDP ratio remains below the OECD average (34.3%).

-For Morocco, its tax-to-GDP ratio in 2016 (26.4%) was 8.2 percentage points higher than the average of the 21 African countries in the publication (18.2%) and above average Latin America and the Caribbean (LAC) (22.7%).
-According to the report, the main source of tax revenue in Morocco comes from value added taxes (28%).
-The second largest source of tax revenue comes from social security contributions (17%).